knative/docs/community/ROLES.md

 ## Collaborator

-Individuals may be added as an outside collaborator (with READ access) to a repo in the Knative GitHub organization without becoming a member.
+Individuals can be added as an outside collaborator (with READ access) to a repo in the Knative GitHub organization without becoming a member.
 This role allows them to be assigned issues and PRs until they become a member, but will not allow tests to be run against their PRs automatically nor allow them to interact